zafrirron/Dashboard-Boilerplate/README.md

 - **JWT-Based Authentication**:
   - **JWT tokens** are used for stateless user authentication, ensuring secure communication between the client and server.
 Tokens are automatically checked for validity and expiration.

+- **Strapi as Headless CMS**:
+  - **Strapi** provides a flexible and powerful CMS, allowing for the easy creation of APIs and content management.

 - **Containerized Environment**:
   - The project uses **Docker Compose** to orchestrate the services.
-The entire app (frontend, backend, and PostgreSQL database) runs within Docker containers for an isolated and scalable development environment.
+The entire app (frontend, backend, Strapi, and PostgreSQL database) runs within Docker containers for an isolated and scalable development environment.

 - **Centralized Error Handling**:
   - The backend includes centralized error handling middleware, ensuring consistent and reliable error reporting.